ericseppanen/aversion/aversion/README.md

 #### Deserialization

-The whole point of this exercise is to be able to deserialize data structures without knowing or caring what version they are.
-To help with this,
+We want to be able to deserialize data structures without knowing ahead of time what version is stored.

+To do this, we use the `DataSource` trait, to specify our serialization format, header format, and error types.

 Once the `UpgradeLatest` trait is implemented (there is a derive macro for this), we can quickly deserialize any version of our data structure, e.g.
 ```
-// Define a data source (IO interface, serialization, etc.)
+// Define a data source
-let src = MyDataSource::new(...);
+let src = CborData::new(...);
-// Read a header struct that contains the message id and struct version
+// Read a the next header + message, and upgrade to the latest version
-let header = src.read_header()?;
-// Deserialize the message (any version of Foo) and upgrade it.
-let msg = Foo::upgrade_latest(src, header.msg_ver())?;
+let msg: Foo = data_src.expect_message()?;
 ```
-Note that `msg` in this example is always the latest version of the `Foo` struct family, regardless of which version was actually stored.
+Note that `msg` in this example is always the latest version of the `Foo` struct, regardless of which version was actually stored.
 As long as the `FromVersion` code is correct, the rest of the program never needs to be aware of which version was read from the file.